 You don’t need extreme measures, but moving our bodies every day is key for our emotional and physical health.
-One of my own biggest struggles as a working mother—I have two girls—is finding the time to exercise, focus on myself and take a little break from caring for everyone else.
+One of my own biggest struggles as a working parent — I have three children — is finding the time to exercise, focus on myself and take a little break from caring for everyone else.

-So I created the Fit Mummy Project app—postnatal workouts that mums can do anywhere and with very little or no equipment.
-Here are my top tips to creating a healthy lifestyle and body:
+So I created The Fit Mummy Project app and The Empowered Motherhood Program — workouts that mothers can do anywhere and with very little or no equipment.
+Here are my top tips for creating a healthy lifestyle and body.

 Start your day with movement + mindfulness + motivation